jalvesaq/Nvim-R/README.md

    1. The editor has some code to load Afrobarometer data on Mozambique, R is running below the editor and the Object Browser is on the right side.
 On the R Console, we can see messages inform some packages were loaded.
-The messages are in blue because they were colorized by the package [colorout].
+The messages are in magenta because they were colorized by the package [colorout].

    2. When the command `library("foreign")` is sent to R, the string *read.spss*